CylonicRaider/Instant/docs/RUNNING.md

     updating its logs.
 Intended to provide short-term coverage when the “main” instance of Scribe is being restarted.

+The following options are not specific to Scribe, but provided by the underlying bot library:

 - `--nick` *name* — *Nickname*: Allows setting a custom nickname for the bot.
 An empty nickname will make the bot invisible to users, although it will still respond with the empty nickname upon request and contribute to